 My extra receiver and band scope were up and running

 After two weeks I received my package and connected the DVB-T stick to a 4m piece of aluminum tube (which acted as an antenna) via a standard TV connector.
 I installed SDRSharp, which does not need very much CPU capacity, ran ZADIG to install the necessary drivers and the system was running.
-I had to do some calibration, as this RTL stick was about 1600kHz off frequency at 27.555MHz, but my extra receiver and band scope were up and running.
+I had to do some calibration, as this RTL stick was about 1.6kHz off at 28.500MHz.
+But my extra receiver and band scope were up and running.

-Such a cheap device cannot be compared with a Kenwood, Yaesu, ICOM or Elecraft, but the results are more than surprising.
+Such a cheap device cannot be compared with equipment like a Kenwood, Yaesu, ICOM or Elecraft, but the results are surprising.
 If you do not like the reception, you still have a very cheap band scope which you could also tune to the FM broadcast band for your favourite radio station.

 Minimal system requirements